Modifier 77 | Repeat Procedure by Another Physician/Health Care Professional

 Modifier 77 should be used when a different provider repeats a procedure or service that another provider previously performed.

 This may occur when the patient did not respond well to the first procedure or when the first procedure was not successful.
 It may also occur when a provider needs to perform a repeat radiology procedure to render a definitive diagnosis.

-In radiology, multiple views of the same anatomic area may be required to understand a patient’s condition thoroughly.
+Providers often take multiple X-rays reflecting different views of the same anatomic area to understand the patient’s condition better.

-The CPT book defines modifier 77 as: “Repeat procedure by another physician or other qualified health care professional.”
+The official description of modifier 77 is “repeat procedure by another physician or other qualified health care professional.”

 Examples of procedures that may require modifier 77 include repeat radiology procedures, such as X-rays, CT scans, MRIs, and repeat surgeries or other medical procedures.